ClementiGroup/LSDMap-DM-d-MD/README.txt

     mpiexec -n <number_of_processors> lsdmap -f <configuration_file> -c <structure_file> <other_options>

-A typical example of configuration file can be found in ./examples.
-The structure file should contain all the configurations needed to compute LSDMap.
+A typical example of configuration file is ./examples/lsdmap/config.ini The structure file should contain all the configurations needed to compute LSDMap.
 After execution of the script, a .ev and a .eg file should have been generated containing the eigenvectors and eigenvalues, respectively, as well as a .lsdmap (pickle) file containing the lsdmap object.